 - Coarse sea salt adds bursts of crunchy salt for added texture and flavor.

-The exciting part is that it's pretty much impossible to tell them apart until you actually get them one your mouth.
-It's what makes eating them so damn exciting, though I gotta admit: I love their flavor so much that I'd be perfectly content knocking back a bowl without the added adrenaline of a game of capsicum roulette.
+The exciting part is that it's pretty much impossible to tell them apart until you actually put one in your mouth.
+It's part of what makes eating them so damn exciting, though I gotta admit: I love their flavor so much that I'd be perfectly content knocking back a bowl without the added adrenaline of a game of capsicum roulette.

-- 1 tablespoon canola or vegetable oil
+1 tablespoon neutral oil, like canola or grapeseed

-- 12 ounces Padrón peppers
+12 ounces Padrón peppers

-- Coarse sea salt
+Coarse sea salt

-- 2 tablespoons extra-virgin olive oil
+2 tablespoons extra virgin olive oil

-Heat canola oil over high heat in a cast iron skillet large enough to fit the peppers in a single layer.
-Heat until lightly smoking, then add the peppers.
+Heat oil over high heat in a cast iron skillet large enough to fit the peppers in a single layer.
+Heat until lightly smoking, then add peppers.
 Cook without moving until blistered on first side, about 30 seconds.
 Flip and shake the peppers and continue to cook, turning occasionally, until well blistered all over and tender-crisp, about 1 1/2 minutes total.
 Season with salt.